 Robert M. Price, host of The Bible Geek podcast likes to read questions submitted to him in fake accents of country of origin of people submitting questions.

 Parodied in the blog novelFartago.
 In Chapter 3, the protagonists Farta and Tago meet Artiste, a member of their tribe whose dialogue is written in a bad French accent (saying "zis ees" instead of "this is," for instance).
 When Farta asks him about this, Artiste replies, "Since monolith come, I become French."
 Although, of course, it is unclear - in fact, doesn't seem to be the case - if the words Farta and Tago are "grunting" are even English in the first place.
 But if they're not, then how could Artiste speak English words with an accent?
 Given that the novel frequently engages in Playing with a Trope of various forms, it's possible this could be one more example of that.
 It's also worth noting, given all the other often subtle references the author makes to evolutionary paleontology (even as he - apparently intentionally, according to comments he's made - incorrectly pluralizes "Homo habilis" as "Homo habilii") that Artiste's "transformation" into French is as much a reference to cave paintings - the oldest known human art, found in several famous sites throughout France - as it is a reference to the stereotype that the French are artists.

-Lampshaded in a retelling of Joan of Arc, where everyone is speaking in French accents, peppered with French words.
+Lampshaded by The Simpsons in a retelling of Joan of Arc, where everyone is speaking in French accents, peppered with French words.
 Lou gets confused and calls Chief Wiggum on it.

 Lou: Well you keep switching back between French and English.